Germany: Polish bus driver dies in Bavaria knife attack | DW | 06.07.2021

 During the Cold War, Hof was a frontier West German city for one of the few motorway corridors across communist East Germany to Allied-divided Berlin.

-It is now a university city renowned for its international film festival, integrative efforts, and shares an EU cross-border region known as Egrensis, between Germany and the neighboring Czech Republic.
+It is now a university city renowned for its international film festival and integrative efforts, and shares an EU cross-border region known as Egrensis, between Germany and the neighboring Czech Republic.

 ipj/rt (dpa, AFP)